Brain fever: Conditions and signs

 Brain fever is a diagnosis that became obsolete as knowledge of microbiology and contagion increased.
 Many symptoms and post-mortem evidence is consistent with some forms of encephalitis or meningitis.
-Other cases were likely the result of emotional trauma, a diagnoses particularly common if the patient was a woman.
+Other cases were likely the result of emotional trauma, a diagnosis particularly common if the patient was a woman.
 Audrey C. Peterson explains that 18th-century medicine often used "fever" to mean "disease", not necessarily a raised body temperature.
 For phrenitis, the disease brain fever is a synonym, for the seat of that disease was the brain, and Robert James classified it as "the most dangerous kind of inflammation," which could lead to delirium.
 Later scholars distinguished between a fever that affected parts of the brain or the whole, but William Cullen denied the existence of such a differentiation on the basis of "observation and dissection".
-Phrenitis was classified by the end of the 18th century as a disease, "brain fever" had become a common synonym by the mid-19th century.
+Phrenitis was classified by the end of the 18th century as a disease, and "brain fever" had become a common synonym by the mid-19th century.
 However, at the same time as it became popular in literature, phrenitis was being noted as anachronistic or obsolete.
 Medical literature saw that pathological cases were reduced to a version of meningitis.
 By the early 20th century it was absent from medical literature, with symptoms and cases linked to different pathologies and psychologies, mostly meningo-encephalitis.

 Symptoms described in the literature included headache, red eyes and face, impatience and irritability, a quickened pulse, moaning and screaming, convulsions followed by relaxation, and delirium.
 Peterson notes that while sometimes an instance of brain fever was said to come gradually, "more often the attack was described as coming on abruptly, a feature which is especially significant for the writers of fiction".
 Absent knowledge of bacterial causes of disease, medical scientists did recognize epidemic occurrences of brain fever, but considered them caused by "matters floating in the atmosphere".
 As with all fevers of the time, emotional and psychological causes were frequently cited as well, including fear, lack of sleep, mental exertion, and disappointment.
 People leading sedentary lifestyles (like those who study) are particularly vulnerable.

 Brain fever is frequently associated also with hysteria, particularly female hysteria, as in the case of Catherine Linton in Emily Brontë's Wuthering Heights (1847).

 Ioana Boghian used the term as a synonym for hysteria in a semiotic analysis of Victorian conceptions of illness, which were viewed, she argues, as somatic symptom disorders; they are "disorders ...characterized by physical complaints that appear to be medical in origin but that can not be explained in terms of a physical disease, the results of substance abuse, or by an other mental disorder."
 These "physical symptoms must be serious enough to interfere with the patient's employment or relationships, and must be symptoms that are not under the patient's voluntary control."